3-Year Business Plan Template

 Company Overview

 Next, the company overview section of the business plan is presented.
 Start with general statements and refine them as the overview continues.
 For example, “company name” operates in the “industry” sector, leveraging our expertise in “specific skills/experience.”
 Started in “date,” our primary products/services include a “list of products/services.”
-And, we are targeting a “specific target customer”, aiming to meet their needs and surpass expectations.”
-From this general idea, move to the company’s complete list of products or services, including the legal structure of the business, how the business operates, and the location(s) of business.
+And, we are targeting a “specific target customer”, aiming to meet their needs and surpass expectations.
+From this general idea, move to the company’s complete list of products or services, including the business structure, how the business operates, and the location(s) of the business.
 Crucial information will also include the plans to generate revenue within the current status and a three-year forecast of financial projections.

 Industry Analysis